MicrosoftDocs/sdk-api/sdk-api-src/content/sspi/nf-sspi-querycontextattributesw.md

 </dl>
 </td>
 <td width="60%">
-The <i>pBuffer</i> parameter contains a pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/sspi/ns-sspi-_secpkgcontext_packageinfoa">SecPkgContext_PackageInfo</a> structure that specifies the name of the authentication package negotiated by the <a href="https://docs.microsoft.com/windows/desktop/SecAuthN/microsoft-negotiate">Microsoft Negotiate</a> provider.
+The <i>pBuffer</i> parameter contains a pointer to a SecPkgContext_PackageInfo structure that specifies the name of the authentication package negotiated by the <a href="https://docs.microsoft.com/windows/desktop/SecAuthN/microsoft-negotiate">Microsoft Negotiate</a> provider.

 </td>
 </tr>